NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/TAF Lite (Triggered Automation Framework Lite)/1 - Trigger Run Task.md

 # Trigger Run Task API Design

 ## ***POST*** V3/TAF/Lite/run
-This API is used to Trigger Intent Execution (run task).
+This API is used to Trigger Intent Execution (run task). <br>
+PA license is required to use this API.

 ## Detail Information